sottey/redovc/README.md

-# redovc
+# redo.vc
 ---
-redovc is a tool for command line fans that allows you to track your tasks.
+Redo.vc is a tool for command line fans that allows you to track your tasks.
 It is a full featured todo manager with tagging, projects, recurring tasks and much more, all stored in a JSON file so it is super portable and tooling new apps for the data format is super easy.

 ## Getting Started
-To learn about available redovc commands, see the [usage page](https://redovc/usage/)
+To learn about available redo.vc commands, see the [usage page](https://redo.vc/usage/)

 ## Features
+* [NEW] [Search capabilities](https://redo.vc/commands/list/) - Search for strings in all of your todos when using the list command
-* [NEW] [Theming capabilities](https://redovc/theming) - Change all the colors and column order on the fly!
+* [NEW] [Theming capabilities](https://redo.vc/theming) - Change all the colors and column order on the fly!
 * [NEW] Adding additional due strings (End of quarter, End of Month)
 * Tasks can be assigned to a project
 * Projects can be created dynamically while creating todos